-When assessing a child’s reading level, you learn that a child is 2 full grade levels above grade level expectations.
+How do you meet the reading needs of a child that is 2 full grade levels above the rest of your students in class?
 It doesn’t happen often, but when it does, it can be very difficult for a classroom teacher.
 Of course, you must differentiate for the advanced reader, but how do you do that for 1 child when the others are at least 8 levels below your precocious reader?
-Here are some ideas to help you and the highly advanced reader.
+Here are some ideas to help you and your advanced readers.

 4 Ways to Help Advanced Readers